Bartlesville Radio » News » SpiritChurch Moves to Online Services on Sunday

 SpiritChurch Moves to Online Services on Sunday

-SpiriChurch will move to online services this Sunday morning out of precaution because part of the staff was exposed to a member that tested positive for COVID-19.
+SpiritChurch will move to online services this Sunday morning out of precaution because part of the staff was exposed to a member that tested positive for COVID-19.

 You can watch the church service online at spiritchurch.tv.